jmervine/node-hello-framework/README.md

 MVC framework making it easy to write realtime, collaborative applications that run in both Node.js and browsers.

-> Derby has been omitted at this time, as a pure npm install is either unsupported, as it requires [Redis] and/or [MongoDB].
+> Derby has been omitted at this time, as a pure npm install is either unsupported, it requires [MongoDB].

 ### [Meteor][meteor]